godfreytshehla/PaperOne-Pricing-with-ANNs/README.md

-# Pricing Capital Guaranteed Structured Products with Feed-Forward Neural Networks
+# Pricing and Hedging Capital Guaranteed Structured Products with Deep Neural Networks

-This repository contains Python code for pricing capital guaranteed structured products using feed-forward neural networks.
-Capital guaranteed structured products are financial instruments that offer investors protection on their principal investment while providing exposure to the potential upside of an underlying asset.
-This project demonstrates how to leverage neural networks for accurate and efficient pricing of these products.
+This repository contains Python code for pricing capital-guaranteed structured products using deep neural networks.
+Capital-guaranteed structured products are financial instruments that offer investors protection on their principal investment while providing exposure to the potential upside of an underlying asset.

 ## Table of Contents